-Unique year-round camping option awaits in state parks
+Unique winter camping option awaits in state parks

-The heated and sturdy framed circular structures are a step up from roughing in but not to the level of glamping, even though the newest yurts at Fort Ransom take the experience to a new level.
+The heated, spacious and sturdy framed circular structures are a step up for glamping it, but the newest yurts at Fort Ransom take the experience to a new level.
 The new yurts at Fort Ransom have two bedrooms, lofts and full bathroom - a luxury not seen in a lot of places.
 Cross Ranch State Park has three yurts and Lake Metigoshe has another.
 All three parks have excellent year-round recreational opportunities.